openservicebrokerapi/servicebroker/spec.md

 When the response includes a 4xx status code, the Service Broker MUST NOT apply any of the requested changes to the Service Instance.

-When an update fails, the Service Instance may be still usable or unusable or its state may be unknown to the Platform.
+When an update fails, the Service Instance can still be usable or unusable or its state could be unknown to the Platform.
 If a Service Instance became unusable, another update MAY repair the Service Instance.
 The Platform SHOULD NOT allow the creation of new bindings of an unusable Service Instance until the instance has been deleted or repaired by a